Klondike Highway Travel Guide

 The Visitor Information Centre is located at the Old Telegraph Office on River Road.

-Carmacks is also the Junction with the Robert Campbell Highway #4 which connects to Watson Lake and Carmacks.
+Carmacks is the Junction with the Robert Campbell Highway #4 connecting Carmacks to Watson Lake.

 Five Finger Rapids